-Table 4: Sustainability Appraisal of 'No Part 2 Local Plan' Scenario idbic Ti Odotailidi J ^I PPIC IIUU 110 1 WI C MI I Idii CIIG 1.
+Table 4: Sustainability Appraisal of 'No Part 2 Local Plan' Scenario

+Idbio II Odolaiiid J - ' 7 7 · • • • • • • • • • • • • • • • • • • • 1.
 Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructures 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure 'No Part 2 Local Plan' Scenario - - - - - - - -
+Economic Structure 'No Part 2 Local Plan' Scenario - - - - - - - - -

-0.16 The 'No Part 2 Local Plan' scenario has been assessed (in Section 12), as negative on the whole (with some neutral aspects for Natural Resources and Flooding and Crime).
-Health, Heritage, Housing and Transport have been assessed as particularly negative due to the risk of lack of infrastructure; unplanned development potentially harming designated and more likely non designated, especially as yet unlisted, heritage assets; not meeting housing targets; severe effects of no strategic transport infrastructure delivery; and a lack of control over employment distribution through the unplanned approach and the attendant risk of not enough jobs being created to meet the needs of our population.
+0.16 The 'No Part 2 Local Plan' scenario has been assessed (in Section 12), as negative on the whole (Crime is neutral).
+Health, Heritage, Housing, Employment and Transport have been assessed as particularly negative due to the risk of lack of infrastructure; unplanned development potentially harming designated and more likely non designated, especially as yet unlisted, heritage assets; not meeting housing targets; severe effects of no strategic transport infrastructure delivery; and a lack of control over employment distribution through the unplanned approach and the attendant risk of not enough jobs being created to meet the needs of our population.

-0.17 The 2004 Broxtowe Local Plan is increasingly becoming out of date and the above assessment of the no local plan, or business as usual approach, shows that there are significant adverse implications of continuing to use this for decision making.
-In particular, where there is no five year housing land supply as currently in Broxtowe then housing land supply policies are 'out of date' in NPPF terms.
+0.17 The 2004 Broxtowe Local Plan is out of date and the above assessment of the no local plan, or business as usual approach, shows that there are significant adverse implications of continuing to use this for decision making.
+In particular, where there is no five year housing land supply as currently in Broxtowe then housing land supply policies are considered to be 'out of date' in NPPF terms.
 The implementation of a new plan therefore provides significant benefits, for example in meeting the needs of the plan area over the life of the plan.